 3. Advance Directives Can Be Ignored

 While it’s strongly encouraged that everyone complete and provide an advance directive to healthcare providers and family members, they can be ignored.
-An example of this captured the media’s attention in 2014.

 A resident of the Golden Hill Care Center in Kingston, New York went into respiratory distress.
 Patricia Smithmyer, a registered and supervising nurse, was called to the room.
 When the resident stopped breathing, the nurse failed to administer Cardio Pulmonary Resuscitation (CPR), and the resident passed away.
 Here are the problems with the case:

 - Problem #1: The resident and resident’s family specifically indicated on an advance directive that medics should do whatever they can to sustain the resident’s life.
 Smithmyer did not perform adequate procedures to stabilize the resident.